Escalation Management: How to Manage It Effectively

 2. Provide the right training and resources to your agents.

 Training agents on how to handle critical escalation calls can help them anticipate what might happen next and plan their actions accordingly.
-Stakeholders that work on escalations must be mandatorily trained in soft skills such as empathy, active listening and conflict resolution.
+Stakeholders who work on escalations must be mandatorily trained in soft skills such as empathy, active listening, and conflict resolution.
 Also, with the right resources such as a unified contact center solution or collaboration-friendly spaces within tickets, coordinating with other teams and agents becomes much simpler.

 3. Always perform a root cause analysis of the issue.

-Resolving escalations doesn’t just involve fixing an issue, but you also need to ensure the same issue does not occur again with the same customer or a different one.
+Resolving escalations doesn’t just involve fixing an issue, you also need to ensure the same issue does not occur again with the same customer or a different one.
 An extensive root cause analysis (RCA) helps you identify the actual cause of an issue, helping you detect these problems in the future before they escalate.

 4. Keep the customer constantly updated on resolution activity.